How To Add Charts And Graphs To WordPress

 Visualizer Description

-WordPress Visualizer is a simple, easy to use and powerful tool that allows you to create, manage and insert beautiful charts into your WordPress posts and pages with just a few simple steps.
+WP Visualizer is a simple, easy to use and powerful WordPress plugin that lets you create, manage and embed great-looking and mobile-responsive graphs into your WordPress posts and pages with a few simple steps.

-Visualizer uses Google Visualization API to render charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases, and are based on pure HTML5/SVG technology (adopting VML for old IE versions), so no additional plugins are required.
+Visualizer uses Google Visualization API to render charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases, and are based on pure HTML5/SVG technology (adopting VML for old IE versions), so no additional plugins or add-ons are needed.

-The plugin also provides a variety of built-in optimized for all your data visualization needs, including:
+The plugin also provides a variety of built-in optimized for your data visualization needs, including:

 • Line chart